 The good news is, it doesn’t have to be this way.
 We can collectively work to change this and to make the outdoors a more diverse place that’s welcoming, inclusive, and accessible to all – a place that better reflects the diversity of our country.

-One thing we can do is support organizations that are working directly to make the outdoors more diverse and improve access for underserved communities like the ones listed here.
+In addition to learning how to be an ally to People of Color in the outdoors, another thing we can do is supporting organizations that are working directly to make the outdoors more diverse and improve access for underserved communities like the ones listed here.
 This list is by no means exhaustive, rather, it’s the result of research we’ve done to learn more about efforts to improve diversity outdoors and how we can do more to help.
 We encourage you to learn about the work they’re doing and to support them if you can.